fleetdm/fleet/handbook/business-operations/README.md

 #### Buying other new equipment
 At Fleet, we [spend company money like it's our own money](https://fleetdm.com/handbook/business-operations#spending-company-money).
 If you need equipment above and beyond those standard guidelines, you can request new equipment by creating a GitHub issue in fleetdm/fleet and attaching the `#g-business-operations`.
 Please include a link to the requested equipment (including any specs), the reason for the request, and a timeline for when the device is needed.

-> As a guide for when a new device may need to be purchased, first check your device status in Fleet.
-If the "Device health" is less than

 #### Tracking equipment
 When a device has been purchased, it's added to the [spreadsheet of company equipment](https://docs.google.com/spreadsheets/d/1hFlymLlRWIaWeVh14IRz03yE-ytBLfUaqVz0VVmmoGI/edit#gid=0) where we keep track of devices and equipment, purchased by Fleet.

 When you receive your new computer, complete the entry by adding a description, model, and serial number to the spreadsheet.

 #### Returning equipment
 Equipment should be returned once offboarded for reprovisioning.
-Coordinate offboarding and return with Luke Heath.
+Coordinate offboarding and return with the Head of Business Operations.

 #### Reprovisioning equipment
 Apple computers with remaining AppleCare Protection Plans should be reprovisioned to other Fleeties who may have older or less-capable computers.

 #### Equipment retention and replacement
 Older equipment results in lost productivity of Fleeties and should be considered for replacement.
-Replacement candidates are computers that are no longer under an AppleCare Protection Plan (or another warranty plan) and are >3 years from the [discontinued date](https://everymac.com/systems/apple/macbook_pro/index-macbookpro.html#specs).
+Replacement candidates are computers that are no longer under an AppleCare+ Protection Plan (or another warranty plan), are >3 years from the [discontinued date](https://everymac.com/systems/apple/macbook_pro/index-macbookpro.html#specs), or when the "Battery condition" status in Fleet is less than "Normal".
 The old equipment should be evaluated for return or retention as a test environment.

+> If your Apple device is less than 3 years old, has normal battery condition, but is experiencing operating difficulties, you should first contact Apple support and troubleshoot performance issues before requesting a new device.

 ## Equity grants
 Equity grants for new hires are queued up as part of the [hiring process](https://fleetdm.com/handbook/business-operations#hiring), then grants and consents are [batched and processed quarterly](https://github.com/fleetdm/confidential/issues/new/choose).